wordpress security scan

 Preventing Future Infections

-Preventing malware is far easier than cleaning it up after an infection.
-Scanning helps you detect problems, but prevention reduces the chance of those problems happening in the first place.
+Scanning helps you detect problems, but prevention reduces the chances of those problems happening in the first place.

 The most effective approach is to combine a few simple habits that protect your site at multiple levels.